 “As long as people keep supporting Amazon, they’re going to lose out on a lot of what makes a community unique.
 I’m always on that soapbox.”

 - What’s the takeaway?
 Creating a welcoming atmosphere in your store has long-lasting positive effects on business.
-Even more than a sale or one-time event, ongoing gatherings that speak directly to your customer base will turn your business into a popular destination.
+Even more than a sale or one-time event, ongoing gatherings that speak directly to your customer base will build your business into a popular destination.

 Giving The Customers What They Want

 As the influx and expansion of metro Phoenix made it harder for customers to drive across town her to bookstore, Gayle began considering a second location, thanks in no small part by the urging of her customer base.

 For the past 5 years, Gayle said the team has been looking for a new building.
 When a Borders closed in the same part of town, it seemed like there was a bookstore void in the central part of Phoenix.
 They zeroed in on an unused restaurant building that had been empty for some time, and began the process of talking with developers and establishing partnerships.
 And instead of demolishing what was already there, they wanted to maintain the integrity of the original building while making it workable for a bookstore.

 “There’s not a lot of money to be made, and the competition is really intense with Amazon.
 So we really had to work with developers who understood our business, and have a rate structure that we could afford.”

 As we all know, one of the most productive ways to build your business is to establish partnerships with your fellow small business owners.
 For Changing Hands, it seemed only natural to partner with local restaurant Beckett’s Table and local mobile meeting space The Lively Hood, to create a mixed-use space that will be grounded by the bookstore.
 Gayle said they will also begin offering beer, wine, and coffee to invite readers to unwind with a book.